- Thanksgiving tends to coincide with an uptick in vet visits, due to dogs being fed unsafe human foods.

-Below, safe and satisfying foods that you can share with your dog this holiday season are discussed by Gary Richter, MS, DVM author of The Ultimate Pet Health Guide: Breakthrough Nutrition and Integrative Care for Dogs and Cats and Veterinary Health Expert with Rover, Sara Ochoa, DVM and small animal and exotic veterinarian in Texas, and the American Kennel Club’s Jerry Klein, CVO and emergency and critical care veterinarian who has been a valued member of the Chicago veterinary community for over 35 years.
+The experts consulted were: Dr. Gary Richter, MS, DVM, author of The Ultimate Pet Health Guide: Breakthrough Nutrition and Integrative Care for Dogs and Cats; Dr. Sara Ochoa, DVM, a small animal and exotic veterinarian in Texas; and Dr. Jerry Klein, Chief Veterinary officer for the American Kennel Club, emergency and critical care veterinarian, and a valued member of the Chicago veterinary community for over 35 years.

-“Sweet potatoes are a great source of dietary fiber, vitamin B6, vitamin C, and beta-carotene,” says Dr. Richter.
+- “Sweet potatoes are a great source of dietary fiber, vitamin B6, vitamin C, and beta-carotene,” says Dr. Richter.
 “Sweet potato treats can be as simple as a dehydrated sweet potato chew.”
-Just remember not to give your pet sweet potatoes containing any added ingredients.
+Plain mashed sweet potatoes are an option you might find at the table.
+Just remember not to give your pet sweet potatoes loaded up with added ingredients like brown sugar, marshmallows, or maple syrup.

-“Apples are full of vitamins A and C and contain lots of great fiber, making them a healthy Thanksgiving treat for your pet,” says Dr. Richter.
+- “Apples are full of vitamins A and C and contain lots of great fiber, making them a healthy Thanksgiving treat for your pet,” says Dr. Richter.
 “However, if you’re sharing an apple with your pooch, be sure to cut around the core, as large amounts of apple seeds can be toxic.”
+Sliced fresh apples are on your dog’s menu, or an apple-cinnamon dog cookie, but please keep the slab of apple pie on human plates only.

-Green beans.
+- Green beans.
 “With ample amounts of plant fiber, manganese, and vitamins C and K, plain green beans are great for dogs,” says Dr. Richter.
-The key here, as with turkey, sweet potatoes and other options mentioned in this list, is the bean dish should be plain — without any added ingredients like butter or spices.
+The key here, as with turkey, sweet potatoes, and other foods in this list, is that the green beans should be prepared and served plain, without added ingredients like butter or salt.
+Set aside a special portion of plain green beans for your dog if you know they love these filling and wholesome veggies.

-“Pumpkin itself is a very healthy snack,” explains Dr. Richter.
+- “Pumpkin itself is a very healthy snack,” explains Dr. Richter.
 “Pumpkin helps with digestive health and it’s great for a dog’s skin and coat.
-Also, if feeding canned pumpkin, make sure it’s just pumpkin and not the pre-spiced pie mix.”
+Also, if feeding canned pumpkin, make sure it’s just pure pumpkin puree and not the pre-spiced or sugary pie mix.”
+And, same rule as above: keep the slab of pumpkin pie on your plate.

 You may notice this list is longer than the one above filled with healthy options, and with good reason.
-Thanksgiving coincides with an uptick in emergency vet visits across the U.S., writes Dr. Klein, because of the extra, often unsafe “human” food that dogs end up consuming at this time of year.
-That doesn’t have to be the case for your loved one, if you prepare your dog’s menu taking these proper precautions NOT to serve something potentially unhealthy, or worse, toxic.
+Thanksgiving coincides with an uptick in emergency vet visits across the U.S., says Dr. Klein, because of the extra, often unsafe “human” food that dogs end up consuming at this time of year.
+Don’t spend Thanksgiving in the vet ER with your dog.
+Be prepared for a dog-safe Thanksgiving by taking some precautions to help you avoid something potentially unhealthy, or worse, toxic.
+(And be sure your guests and any small children understand that they should ask you before sharing any food with your pets.)

-Below are the items Dr. Richter, Dr. Ochoa, Dr. Klein, and the AVMA caution should NOT be served to dogs at this year’s Thanksgiving feast, due to unsafe or unhealthy ingredients:
+These foods are ones that Dr. Richter, Dr. Ochoa, Dr. Klein, and the AVMA caution should not be shared with dogs at Thanksgiving due to the potential for unsafe or unhealthy ingredients:

 - Turkey bones, skin, and gravy